geopaparazzi/libjsqlite-spatialite-android/README.md

    NDK_DIR=/home/mj10777/gnu_source/adt-bundle-linux/android-ndk-r8e ndk-build
    </pre>

-* should bring out the correct results:
+* should bring out the following results when it ends:
 <pre>
+...
+...
 StaticLibrary  : libgeos.a
 SharedLibrary  : libjsqlite.so
 Install        : libjsqlite.so => libs/x86/libjsqlite.so
 </pre>
    * `libs` should have 3 directories : **armeabi** **armeabi-v7a** **x86**
-      * each with one `libjsqlite.so` of about 5.7 MB size
+      * each with one `libjsqlite.so` of about 5.7 MB in size
          * these **directories** should copied to:
             * `geopaparazzi/geopaparazzispatialitelibrary/libs`
    * `obj/local` should have 3 directories : **armeabi** **armeabi-v7a** **x86**
       * each with one `libjsqlite.so` and 5 `.a`files and one `objs` directory with many sub-directories
          * `libgeos.a  libiconv.a  libproj.a  libspatialite.a  libsqlite.a`
+            * othewise not needed

 ---
 Note: